 Of all the ice cream recipes I have made, the apple caramel ice cream recipe is my favorite.
 The granny smith apples add a tartness to contrast the sweetness of the ice cream and caramel!
 The apples are cooked until they are just getting soft so they still have some texture when you eat the ice cream.
+I use a Kitchen Aid ice cream attachment to make my ice cream at home.
+It’s perfect for our family of four.

 Dice the peeled granny smith apples to 3/4 inch pieces.
 Add the apples, maple syrup, and the butter to a saute pan and cook until the apples are just starting to get tender.
 When they are at that point, take the pan off the heat and let them cool.